Wyss/MOODS/README.md

 MOODS has been written by Pasi Rastas, Janne Korhonen and Petri Martinmäki.
 The project is currently maintained by Janne Korhonen (jazkorho@cs.helsinki.fi).

-for questions regarding the MOODS.moody.MOODSSearch and moods-py.cc please use issues on github
+for questions regarding the `MOODS.MOODSSearch` and `moods-py.cc` please use issues on github

 ## INSTALLATION

 You need to compile the C++ library before installing the Perl and Python interfaces.
 This can be done by running "make" in the "src" directory.

 Installing extensions:
-- For perl extension see perl/README.
+- For perl extension see `perl/README`.
-- For python extension see python/README.md
+- For python extension see `python/README.md`